lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 Generating and Manipulating Morphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we know how to initilize an exploration tree and how to set morphing parameters, let's take a look at how the
+Now that we know how to initialize an exploration tree and how to set morphing parameters, let's take a look at how the
 `chemical space` exploration works in practice.

 Let's generate some `morphs <morph>` from the current leaves of the tree first: